alexanderjamesking/spy/README.md

       (is (spy/not-called? send-message)))))
 ```

-### Protocols (Experimental)
+### Protocols

-Currently only Clojure is supported, I intend to make this work for ClojureScript too but it's a little trickier.
-I'm open to suggestions on how to improve this and support ClojureScript, contributions are welcome.
+Currently, only Clojure is supported.
+I'm open to suggestions on how to support ClojureScript, contributions are welcome.

 `spy.protocol/mock` uses the same signature as `reify` and can be used
 to mock multiple protocols.